How Stat-Ease developed into a world-class provider of DOE software

-- 1996 www.statease.com goes up on Internet.
+- 1996 www.statease.com launched on Internet.

 - 1996 Forbes recommends Stat-Ease software for multivariable testing ("MVT").

 - 1997 V5 of DX combines DE4 and DX4 and converts to Windows, DE5 becomes a subset of DX.
-DX5 is released in January while DE5 debuts in April.

-- 1997 DX made optional with Doug Montgomery's 4th edition of "Design and Analysis of Experiments" by John Wiley and Sons publishers.
+- 1997 DX made optional with Douglas Montgomery's 4th edition of Design and Analysis of Experiments published by John Wiley and Sons, New York, NY.

 - 1998 Larntz and Whitcomb, “Use of Replication in Almost Unreplicated Factorials,” wins Shewell award at 42nd Annual Fall Technical Conference, Corning, NY.

-- 2005 Version 7 of DX released September.
+- 2005 Version 7 of DX released, followed by DE7 shortly thereafter.

-- 2007 Version 7.1 of DX released February.
+- 2007 Versions 7.1 of DX and DE released (a major upgrade).

-- 2009 Version 8 of DX released in December.
+- 2009 Version 8 of DX released, followed by DE8.

-- 2016 Version 10 of DX and DE released in January.
+- 2016 Version 10 of DX and DE released.

 - 2018 Martin Bezener receives an Outstanding Presentation Award for his presentation at the 2017 Joint Statistical Meetings on “Strategies for Mixture-Design Space Augmentation.”